actor-framework/actor-framework/manual/Scheduler.rst

 Decomposing tasks implies that actors are often short-lived.
 Assigning a dedicated thread to each actor would not scale well.
 Instead, CAF includes a scheduler that dynamically assigns actors to a pre-dimensioned set of worker threads.
 Actors are modeled as lightweight state machines.
 Whenever a *waiting* actor receives a message, it changes its state to *ready* and is scheduled for execution.
 CAF cannot interrupt running actors because it is implemented in user space.
 Consequently, actors that use blocking system calls such as I/O functions can suspend threads and create an imbalance or lead to starvation.
-Such ``uncooperative'' actors can be explicitly detached by the programmer by using the ``detached`` spawn option, e.g., ``system.spawn<detached>(my_actor_fun)``.
+Such "uncooperative" actors can be explicitly detached by the programmer by using the ``detached`` spawn option, e.g., ``system.spawn<detached>(my_actor_fun)``.

 The performance of actor-based applications depends on the scheduling algorithm in use and its configuration.
 Different application scenarios require different